germanDV/domainator/readme.md

 - `air` for hot reloading
 - `templ` for html templating

-You may install them with `make deps`.
+You may install them with `make deps/ext`.

 To run `make lint`, you will need [golangci-lint](golang.org/x/lint/golint).